 Employee Recruitment and Retention Trends in the Franchise Sector

 When it comes to employment in the franchise sector, there are some bright spots.
-Data from the [email protected] Employee Engagement & Compensation report showed that overall satisfaction among franchise professionals at the corporate level is high.
-FBR’s 2021 [email protected] Employee Engagement Index score of 79 was down just 1% from pre-pandemic levels (compared to 80 in 2019.)
+Data from the Franchising@WORK Employee Engagement & Compensation report showed that overall satisfaction among franchise professionals at the corporate level is high.
+FBR’s 2022 Franchising@WORK Employee Engagement Index score of 80 went up 1% from the previous year, matching pre-pandemic levels.

-Furthermore, 81% of employees state that their job is rewarding and satisfying and 79% would recommend their company to a friend.
+Furthermore, 82% of employees state that their job is rewarding and satisfying and 4 out of 5 would recommend their company to a friend.

 Companies that deliberately invest in employer branding can mitigate some of the effects of the labor shortage by becoming more competitive in attracting talent and reducing turnover.
-Here are 10 ways you can position your franchise as an Employer of Choice and strengthen your employee recruitment and retention.
+Here are 10 ways you can position your franchise as a top place to work and strengthen your employee recruitment and retention.

 10 Tips for Creating a Strong Employer Brand

 1. Define your employer brand.
 An employer brand is similar to company culture: You have one, whether or not you’ve invested any thought or effort in it.
 Document an employer mission statement about what makes your company unique and how it aligns with your company mission and core values, and use it as the foundation for your employee engagement and retention strategies.